Drones invade 2015

 (update 10/2023)

 I have to say, this is in sharp contrast to another fly away I had on the 4th of July of that same year.
 Agoura High puts on a fireworks display for all the well-to-do neighbors.
-So as I wanted to grab shot of “bombs bursting in air” the warning lights on the drone were blinking red and I had no control of the drone.
+As I wanted to grab a shot of “bombs bursting in air” the warning lights on the drone were blinking red and I had no control of the drone.
 Slowly the drone started flying South.
-I watch helpless from the bluff as my $2,000 toy decided it wasn’t having any of it.
+I watched helpless from the bluff as my $2,000 toy decided it wasn’t having having a moment.
 But wait!?
-It had landed in a field just 1/4 of a mile away, I could see the blinking lights reflecting off the gym.
-SO I threw my case and various accessories in my car and ran down there in my flip-flops.
-In the 5 minutes it took me to get down there on foot, someone had stolen it.
-A I had mentioned Agoura is a very upscale neighborhood on the outskirts of Los Angeles, The next day I printed up posters and offered a reward and never heard back.
-Contrast that with the worker who likely found my drone on Oahu’s East side which is NOT upscale by any means and you see the comparison between haves and have nots and the difference in honesty and integrity.
+It had landed in the athletic field of Agoura High, just 1/4 of a mile away, I could see the blinking lights reflecting off the gym.
+SO, I threw my case and various accessories in the car and ran down there in my flip-flops.
+In the 5 minutes it took me to get there on foot, someone had stolen it.
+As I had mentioned Agoura is a very upscale neighborhood on the outskirts of Los Angeles.
+The next day I printed up posters and offered a reward and never heard back.
+Contrast that with my next anecdote:

-In fact later that year, Tina and I were in Hawaii.
-I had taken my Phantom 2 with me to Oahu.
-I was on the East side of the island, near “Chinaman’s Hat” island and Kualoa Ranch.
-Kualoa is of course the famous spot where many Hollywood Blockbusters have been filmed, including Jurassic park.
+Later that year, my GF Tina and I were in Hawaii.
+I had taken my Phantom 2 with me to Oahu because back then that’s what you did!
+I was on the East side of the island, near Mokoloi’i AKA “Chinaman’s Hat” island and Kualoa Ranch.
+Kualoa is of course the famous spot where many Hollywood Blockbusters have been filmed, including Jurassic Park, 50 First DatesKong Skull Island and PearlHarbor, just to name a few .
 So getting some shots of the island, then back to shore where the infamous lava peaks project skyward, the Phantom 2 got a twitch in the camera.
 There was some weather coming in, so I thought it might be some mechanical turbulence from the mountain.
 As I backed away , the camera twitched again and the drone started falling.
 WTF!!??
-“SKY GROUND SKY GROUND” My girlfriend ask what was going on and I said “it’s gone!?” she said “well, let’s go find it!!” and I pointed out it could be anywhere in that jungle, and how were we even going to get access as it’s private property.
+“SKY- GROUND-SKY-GROUND” My girlfriend asked what was going on and I said “it’s gone!?” she said “well, let’s go find it!!” and I pointed out it could be anywhere in that jungle at the base of those mountains, and how were we even going to get access as it’s private property.
 The next day we went zip-lining at Kualoa, and as I was walking out I stopped at the lost and found.
 I knock on the door and a serious looking chap answered.
 I told him what had happened and he said “hold on” I thought “UH OH, he’s gonna call the cops” seconds later the door opened, and he was holding my drone “Is THIS it!?”.
 I was very happy to get the drone back, DJI repaired it for free, never said what happened, but it worked!